gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 For more information, see [Building images with kaniko and GitLab CI/CD](https://docs.gitlab.com/ee/ci/docker/using_kaniko.html).

-There is a know issue when using kaniko to build _multi-stage_ `Dockerfiles`.
+There is a known issue when using kaniko to build _multi-stage_ `Dockerfiles`.
 If a pipeline job includes an `after_script` section, when the `after_script` section is executed it fails with the following error message.
 The job still completes successfully.

 ```shell